Like this site:

 great quote from dr george sheehan

-Aside from doing interval training, you should also train your muscles with tempo running.
+Aside from doing interval training, you should also train at tempo pace.
 Tempo training is running at a speed slightly faster than easy speed.

 It's a pace that is best described as comfortably hard, a pace you are able to maintain for longer periods of time, but it takes some effort.

-What you are doing with tempo running is to improve your lactate acid threshold, the point at which lactace acid starts building up in your muscles at a faster rate than your body can get rid of it.
-Run faster than lactate acid threshold speed and you will start getting heavy legs after only 3-5 minutes due to the build-up of lactic acid.
+What you are doing with tempo running is to improve your lactate acid threshold, the point at which lactic acid starts building up in your muscles at a faster rate than your body can get rid of it.
+Run faster than lactic acid threshold speed and you will start getting heavy legs after only 3-5 minutes due to the build-up of lactic acid.

-But run just below this threshold and you are training your body to get rid of the lactate acid more efficiently.
-This in turn means that, over time, your lactate acid threshold improves and you can run faster without getting heavy legs.
+But run just below this threshold and you are able to keep it up for longer periods of time and you are training your body to get rid of the lactic acid more efficiently.
+This in turn means that, over time, your lactic acid threshold improves and you can run faster without getting heavy legs.

 Running Tips to Get Faster #4: Hill Training

-Hill training is a great way to increase your speed as well as your physical strength.
+Hill training is a great way to include some strength training into your running.

 Running Tips to Get Faster #5: Holistic View